-DSS Transforms Iconic Malls In Dubai Into Bustling Fitness Hubs With Launch Of Indoor Community Runs This Summer
+DSS TRANSFORMS ICONIC MALLS IN DUBAI INTO BUSTLING FITNESS HUBS WITH LAUNCH OF INDOOR COMMUNITY RUNS THIS SUMMER

 Memorable mornings await all participants, buzzing with electric energy and enthusiasm.
 Registration and t-shirt collection will kick-off at 6AM, ahead of the race start-time of 7AM.
 The events will conclude in a dazzling prize-giving ceremony, where every runner will receive a participating medal as they cross the finish line.
 Special medals will be awarded to the top three male and female runners in each age category.

-Registration is open for both events at my result.
+Registration is open for both events at my.race result.com.
 Runners are encouraged to secure their spots early as sign-ups are filling fast.
 Entry is priced at AED 85 for the 2.5km course, AED 95 for 5km, and AED 105 for 10km.

 Dubai Summer Surprises 2024 is supported by Strategic Partners which include: Al Futtaim Malls (Dubai Festival City Mall and Dubai Festival Plaza), Al Zarooni Group (Mercato Shopping Mall), AW Rostamani Group, Dubai Holding Asset Management (Al Seef, Bluewaters, and The Outlet Village), Emirates Airlines, ENOC, e&, Majid Al Futtaim (City Centre Deira, City Centre Mirdif, and Mall of Emirates), Merex Investment (City Walk and The Beach, JBR), Nakheel Malls (Ibn Battuta, Dragon Mart 2, Palm West Beach, Nakheel Mall, and The View at The Palm), and talabat.